 So, again, you can’t capture what you wanted, even with promiscuous mode enabled on your card.
 Simply because the packets do not even make it onto the cable to your “accept all” network card at all.
 So how can you get the packets?
 Is there a “promiscuous mode” you can enable on the switch?
 Sort of.
 It’s called a SPAN port (“Switch Port ANalyzer”) using “Mirror” and “Monitor” ports, which was initially designed to debug the switch itself.
 Those special ports can be used to grab network packets you want.
 What they do is to tell the switch make copy of packets you want from one port (“Mirror”), and send them to the port (“Monitor”) where your Wireshark/Sniffer is running:

 To tell the switch you want a SPAN session with mirror and monitor ports, you need to configure it, e.g. like this on some Cisco devices:

 Switch(config)#monitor session 1 source interface gigabitEthernet 1/3 both Switch(config)#monitor session 1 destination interface gigabitEthernet 1/24

-This tells the switch to send everything coming in and out of port 3 to port 24.
-Now, to be able to configure a switch like this, you need
+This tells the switch to send everything coming in and out of port 3 (the “source interface”) to port 24 (“destination interface”).
+Now, to be able to configure a switch to do this for you, you need

-It comes down to this: if you don’t have both requirements in place, you can’t capture packets of others, just your own.
-The only exception is using ARP spoofing or other attacking techniques – which, you may have guessed it, are most likely illegal unless you’re authorized to use them on a test network.
+It comes down to this: if you don’t have both of these requirements in place, you can’t capture packets of others.
+Just your own.
+The only exception is using ARP spoofing or other attacking techniques.
+ARP spoofing intentionally misdirects packets so that a “Man-in-the-Middle” can capture them for inspection before passing them on.This, you may have guessed it, is most likely illegal unless you’re authorized to perform this on a test network.